lawlessl/To-Da-Vinci/README.md

+# CS4973 In-Class Assignment
+Create a simple to-do list only using an LLM in 20-30 minutes

+This project is hosted at https://lawlessl.github.io/To-Da-Vinci/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is hosted at https://lawlessl.github.io/To-Da-Vinci/

 ## Available Scripts